amitu314/dependencyConfusionCheck/README.md

 This scripts helps you identify dependency confusion in your Project.
-Currently, this supports Python language.
+Currently, this supports Python and Javascript/TypeScript.

 *Note: This is version 1 of the script and may need some fine tuning.*

 # how to run

-- First, run the cloneRepo script or manually clone the repo you want to scan
+- First, run the cloneRepo script or manually clone the repo you want to scan [Note: You will have to change the repo['language'] based on what language you want to use this for.
-- Go to the cloned folder and then run `checkDepConfusion.py`
+- For Python Dependency Confusion, Go to the cloned folder and then run `checkDepConfusion.py`
+- For JS/TS Dependency Confusion, Go to the cloned folder and then run `checkDepConfusionNPM.py`

 # Prerequisite